Available Languages: | English | Español | Français | 日本語 (Nihongo) | Русский (Russkiy) | 中文 (简) (Simplified Chinese) |

 sudo mv /usr/local /usr/local.moved

-do your build, and then put /usr/local back:
+do your build, and then you can put /usr/local back:

 sudo mv /usr/local.moved /usr/local